check-spelling-sandbox/materialize/doc/user/content/ingest-data/kafka/amazon-msk.md

     h.
 Go forward to the next steps and finish creating the secret.
 Once created, record the ARN (Amazon Resource Name) value for your secret

-    You can find more details about creating a secret using AWS Secrets Manager [here](https://docs.aws.amazon.com/msk/latest/developerguide/msk-password.html).
+    You can find more details about [creating a secret using AWS Secrets Manager](https://docs.aws.amazon.com/msk/latest/developerguide/msk-password.html).

     ##### Associate secret with MSK cluster
     a.
 Navigate back to the [Amazon MSK console](https://console.aws.amazon.com/msk/) and click on the cluster you created in Step 1